Car insurance in Amarillo, Texas [Rates + Comparison Guide 2020]

 What’s the most popular car?
 How many vehicles do most households have?
 Do you own a car that’s a favorite of thieves?
 We’ll answer those questions now.

-Most Popular Vehicles Sold
+Most Popular Vehicles Sold in Amarillo

 The Ford F-150 is the most popular vehicle sold each year in Texas.
 For many Amarillans, owning a truck is a way of life.
 Texans buy one out of every six pickup trucks sold in the United States each year.
 And most manufacturers have a “Texas Edition” trim package for their highest levels.